Maxlimgj/FYP/README.md

 - Web server software to host the dashboard (e.g., Apache, Nginx).
 - Database management system (e.g., MySQL, SQLite) for data storage.
 - Frontend technologies (HTML, CSS, JavaScript) for creating the web-based dashboard.

-## Installation

-Follow these steps to set up the project on your system:

-1. Clone this repository to your Raspberry Pi using the following command: